THUDM/AgentTuning/AgentBench.old/readme.md

 ## TGI config

-After setting up TGI, add port(s) in `/configs/agents/tgi_clients/AgentLM-7b/13b/70b.yaml`, for faster evaluation, you can add ports in the docker compose file.
+When setting up TGI, you can add more port(s) in `/configs/agents/tgi_clients/AgentLM-{7b,13b,70b}.yaml` for faster evaluation.

 ## Evaluation